kittles/song_barker/README.md

 do.
 - `models.md` is a discussion of the objects (db tables) that the app uses. they correspond to the logical abstractions in the code as well, for the most part.
+- `deployment.md` is a more detailed outline of deploying builds to the development and production servers. for the related but distinct topics of song synchronization, and stock object synchronization, see `songs.md` and `stock_objects.md`.